BrockDSL/royaltree_ecj_cluster/README.md

 - out?.stat is the stats file associated with each run
 - run?.stat is the redirected st_err which has the fitness stats

+## Analysis and conversion to CSV
+- run parse_data_script.py inside the folder of the .stat files you wish to convert

 # royaltree ECJ